deep-research/victorslibrary-gridsome/content/the-ceremony-of-forgiveness.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song describes the feeling of guilt that accompanies a broken relationship.
+  This song describes the feeling of guilt that accompanies a broken relationship.
 It is one of the best examples of my atmospheric rock sound.

 recordings:
   - title: The Ceremony of Forgiveness